imronuke/KOMODO/docs/install.md

 Using this way, you can go to Microsoft Store and install Ubuntu from there for free.
 Open the Ubuntu app and follow the same steps on installing KOMODO on Ubuntu OS.

 ### Using g95 Fortran Compiler
-You can also intsall KOMODO directly into Windows by using free fortran compiler g95 which can be obtained from [here](https://www.fortran.com/wp-content/uploads/2013/05/g95-Mingw_201210.exe).
-Then install g95 to your computer.
+You can also intsall KOMODO directly into Windows by using free fortran compiler min-GW which can be obtained from [here](https://github.com/skeeto/w64devkit/releases) direct link to [64-bit version](https://github.com/skeeto/w64devkit/releases/download/v1.23.0/w64devkit-fortran-1.23.0.zip) and the [32-bit version](https://github.com/skeeto/w64devkit/releases/download/v1.23.0/w64devkit-i686-fortran-1.23.0.zip)

 Now you can download the [KOMODO zip files](https://github.com/imronuke/KOMODO/archive/master.zip) from Github then extract that zip file.